halqupati/ROS-based-mobile-robot/README.md

 # ROS based mobile robot
- Mobile robot used ROS to naviagtion and SLAM
+ Mobile robot used ROS to naviagtion and SLAM.